 3. What can I do that would make an impact?

-What can I do that would make an impact is a much more difficult question which takes a lot of reflection.
-You need to ask yourself what you are good at, and then figure out where that can help.
-Find a spot each day to reflect on your life, and make a habit of spending 20 minutes doing nothing but that.
+What I can do to make an impact is a much more difficult question that takes a lot of reflection.
+You need to ask yourself what you are good at and figure out where that can help.
+Find a spot each day to reflect on your life, and spend 20 minutes doing nothing but that.
 Check out the article Coffee with God for ideas on how that might look.

 For me, here are a few specific ways I feel I can make an impact.